 (Updated 4-Jan-24 with light revisions and info about my third and fourth submissions.
-Small bugfix and clarification added 25-Jan-24.
+Small bugfix and clarification added 25-Jan-24, more clarifications 6-May-24.
 Updated with follow-up article on 28-Apr-24.)

 The “SIGBOVIK” problem is the shortest problem in the Golf Horse collection.
 The goal is to write the shortest JavaScript program that prints out thirteen 64-digit hexadecimal numbers.
 Despite the apparent simplicity of this challenge, there’s still a surprising amount of depth to it!
 In this article, I’ll go through how I approached this problem and produced the currently leading solution.
 A sanitized version of my source is on GitHub.